-What is coronavirus disease 2019 (Covid-19)?
-Coronavirus disease 2019 (Covid-19) is a respiratory illness that spreads easily from person to person.
+What is coronavirus disease (covid-19)?
+It’s a respiratory illness that spreads easily from person to person.
 There is currently no vaccine and no cure.

 What should I do if I get sick?
 Isolate yourself from family members.
 Call a healthcare clinic.
 Don’t visit unless they tell you to come.